FAQ

 What kind of socialization training do your puppies get?

-We’re a small, ‘hobby breeder’, so our pups are a part of our family too!
+We’re a very small family run breeder, so our pups are a part of our family too!
 They get time with us and our children to explore both outdoors and indoors to help get them ready for their new homes.

 How do I get on the waiting list?